-When managing offices in multiple locations, the difference between success and failure often can be traced to the commitment that leaders have in fostering a company culture that embraces open, honest communication, accountability and alignment.
-Here's how you do it.
+When managing offices in multiple locations, the difference between success and failure often can be traced to the commitment that leaders have in fostering a company culture that embraces open, honest communication,

 1. HIRE RIGHT.

 When hiring (or promoting from within) to manage remote office locations, make sure candidates have what it takes to work independently and in a less traditionally structured environment.
 The nature of working remotely requires team members to be selfstarters.
 They also need to have the knowledge and confidence to solve challenges on their own because they won't be able to walk into your office for guidance.